droidark/unit-testing/README.md

 Unit testing involves writing automated tests that exercise a unit of code, typically using a framework or tool that provides facilities for creating test cases, running tests, and reporting results.
 These tests are designed to verify that the unit behaves as expected under various input conditions, and that it produces the expected output and side effects.

 Unit testing is a critical part of the software development process as it helps developers catch bugs early in the development cycle, before they become more complex and costly to fix.
 It also helps to ensure that changes to the codebase do not introduce regressions, i.e., unintended changes in functionality.
 Overall, unit testing is an important practice for building reliable, maintainable, and scalable software systems.

-## Difference between unit testing and coverage testing
-Unit testing and coverage testing are two different types of software testing techniques that serve different purposes.

-Unit testing is a technique in which individual units or components of a software system are tested in isolation from the rest of the system.
-The primary goal of unit testing is to ensure that each unit of code works as intended and meets its specifications.
-This is achieved by creating and running automated tests that verify the behavior of the code under different conditions.

-Coverage testing, on the other hand, is a technique that measures how much of the codebase is covered by the tests.
-Coverage testing provides a quantitative measure of the degree to which the automated tests exercise the code.
-The idea is to ensure that the tests cover as much of the code as possible, so that any potential bugs or issues are more likely to be caught.

-In other words, unit testing focuses on testing the behavior of individual units of code, while coverage testing focuses on measuring the completeness of the test suite with respect to the codebase.
-While unit testing is a form of testing, coverage testing is a form of analysis.

-Overall, both unit testing and coverage testing are important techniques for ensuring the quality of software systems, but they serve different purposes and are complementary to each other.

 ---